'Very angry': Democrats face tough choices on immigration - WTMJ

 “The realty is that people — including women and children — are forced to migrate and have been coming seasonally,” said Marielena Hincapie, executive director of the National Immigration Law Center.
 “It isn’t like they started coming now because Biden got elected.
 They come every year around this time, when the weather pattern changes.”

+Democratic House Speaker Nancy Pelosi noted Friday that “in the spring more people do come, so there will be more, as there are now.”
+But she said the Biden administration has plans to ensure immigrants are handled “in a much more humane way than before.”

 Hincapie applauded the Biden administration’s use of Federal Emergency Management Agency officials to manage the influx of immigrants in more humane and healthy ways.
-But for Salas, Biden’s comments reflected a misunderstanding of life on the U.S.-Mexico border that encompasses most members of both parties.
+For Salas, though, Biden’s comments reflected a misunderstanding of life on the U.S.-Mexico border that encompasses most members of both parties.

 “We’re not focused on the right things,” she said.